 When most people visit the Eternal City, they stick to ancient monuments and archaeological sites, but few venture into green spaces.
-Rome is one of the greenest cities in Europe thanks to the many parks and landscaped gardens created by the aristocratic families that lived here.
+Rome is one of the greenest cities in Europe, thanks to the many parks and landscaped gardens created by the aristocratic families that lived here.

-Gardens and parks in Rome
+Gardens and parks in Rome you should visit

 While Rome might seem filled with Roman ruins, piazzas and buildings, there are many gardens and outdoor spaces to visit.
 Here are 10 parks in Rome to add to your itinerary.